 Corn can be susceptible to fungal growth, and some fungi may produce mycotoxins that can be harmful to human health.
 Mycotoxins consumption has been linked to various health issues, including cancer and neural tube defects.

-Proper storage and handling of grains, including corn, are vital to minimize mycotoxin contamination risks.
+Proper storage and handling of grains are vital to minimize mycotoxin contamination risks.
 Ensuring that products like cornmeal and corn flour come from a reliable source and undergo appropriate processing can also reduce mycotoxin levels.
 If you believe you have ingested contaminated products, seek medical help promptly.

 Corn intolerance triggers adverse symptoms such as abdominal pain, bloating, diarrhea, nausea, vomiting, hives, or difficulty breathing when consuming corn-based foods or derivatives.